-Many studies, both new and old, point to the potential harmful effects of spermicides on fetal development.
+Many studies, both new and old, point to the potentially harmful effects of spermicides on fetal development.
 Additionally, few studies explore the harmful effects of heavy lubes and latex alternatives, so you should avoid them to play it safe.
 If you must use condoms during pregnancy, have your doctor research your brand of choice to make sure there are no dangerous chemicals.
 Many brand name condoms contain a range of chemicals, but there are natural brands you can buy that only contain organic materials.

-Using condoms during pregnancy is definitely not necessary to prevent pregnancy, but if you need to use them for other reasons you should make sure the brand you choose is safe and approved by your doctor.
+Make sure the brand you choose is safe and approved by your doctor.
 In the same way you’re careful about what you consume during your pregnancy, you should also be careful about what you put in your body otherwise.
 Though your baby is not anywhere near your vaginal opening through your entire pregnancy, chemicals can still make their way up into your uterus if they are highly concentrated.